 Mission & History

-• tell diverse stories;
+Daring and diverse stories;

-• Founded in 1991 by Ed Herendeen
+• Founded in 1991 by Ed Herendeen.

-• 2012 attendance: 12,489 from 35 states, DC, and around the globe.
+• 2019 attendance: Issued over 18,500 tickets to 6,000 patrons from 38 states, DC, and around the globe.

 • Operates under a LORT D contract with Actors’ Equity Association and in agreements with United Scenic Artists and the Society of Stage Directors and Choreographers

-• Annual operating budget of $1 million
+• Annual operating budget of $1.5 million